paoven/role-secure-docker-daemon/README.md

 dds_restart_docker
 > Set to true, if the docker daemon should be restarted after create the certificates.
 Defaults to false.

+dds_force_cert_renew
+> Set to true to force certificate generation.
+If false, certificates are generated only if they are not found in the destination path

+dds_fetch_client_certs
+> Enables client certs fetching from remote node

+fetch_client_cert_path
+> Local Dest directory where remote client certs are copied

 Example Playbook
 ----------------